twicecircled/Android-Sprite-Batcher/README.md

 	- Simply copy the Android-Sprite-Batcher-vX.X.jar from the releases folder into the lib folder of your Android project.
 	- Note: you will not have access to the javadoc markup by going this route, whereas if you use the library project you will.

-3. Watch the videos below to see how to use it:
+*Using SpriteBatcher*

-* NB The first 1m40s of the first video shows you how to grab the code from my personal website www.ionage.co.uk.
-As you have already got the code from GitHub you can skip that bit.
+*NB The first 1m40s of the first video shows you how to grab the code from my personal website www.ionage.co.uk.
+As you have already got the code from GitHub you can skip that bit.*

-<iframe width="420" height="315" src="http://www.youtube.com/embed/xc93rN2CGNw?rel=0" frameborder="0" allowfullscreen></iframe>
+[Video 1]{http://youtu.be/xc93rN2CGNw "How to use SpriteBatcher 1"}

-<iframe width="420" height="315" src="http://www.youtube.com/embed/cCTi0xvlXGY?rel=0" frameborder="0" allowfullscreen></iframe>
+[Video 2]{http://youtu.be/cCTi0xvlXGY "How to use SpriteBatcher 2"}